dbasrai/watchmyset/README.md

 The Google Colab notebook for detecting laughter in YouTube videos is located in this repo, named `WMS_predict_YT.ipynb`.
 (Suggested to open in Colab).
 This is also listed as a .py file called `predict.py`.

-Currently working on putting this up as a website, for comedians to paste a link to their sets and immediately seeing laughter statistics on it.

 The dataset the model was trained can be downloaded here: https://drive.google.com/open?id=1hyINuRXl6QXOPwLZIDjNbThiTsCxOMpv

 And the labeled CSVs corresponding to the above dataset can be downloaded here: https://drive.google.com/open?id=1cTRqzzFFzoC9QgOZ5OKecSgf8ROar5c7

+Currently working on putting project up as a stand-alone website.